aleeraser/luzern-velox-bot/README.md

 The bot periodically scrapes the specified Luzern Police webpage.
 It compares the currently listed speed cameras with the previously known list.
 If new entries are found, it formats a message and sends it via the Telegram Bot API to all subscribed users.

+When new speed cameras are detected, the bot sends individual notifications for each newly added camera.
+If a Google Maps API key is configured, each notification includes a static map image (400x300px) showing the camera location with a red marker.
+The bot gracefully falls back to text-only notifications if no API key is provided or if map generation fails.

 Users can subscribe and unsubscribe using simple commands, and customize their notification preferences (such as receiving notifications when no changes are detected).
 The bot maintains persistent storage of subscriber data and preferences in JSON files.

+## Map Integration Details

+The bot includes optional Google Maps integration that enhances notifications with location visualizations:

+* **Map Images**: Static map images (400x300px) with red markers showing camera locations
+* **Smart Usage**: Maps are only sent for newly added cameras, not removed ones
+* **Cost-Effective**: Typical usage (2-3 detections/day) stays within Google's free tier (10,000 requests/month)
+* **Fallback**: Works perfectly without API key - sends text-only notifications
+* **Supported Commands**: Both automatic notifications and `/manual_update` include maps when available

 ## Project Milestones